-If you’re doing things right, bouldering should involve a significant amount of falling.
+Use these tips to create a bouldering strategy that gives you more sends between all those falls.
+Because, if you’re doing things right, bouldering will involve a significant amount of falling.

 And by doing things right, I mean pushing yourself—physically and mentally—to solve the problem that stands before you.
 Along the way, you’re inherently going to face repeated body slams onto a crash pad or the gym floor … but that’s all part of the fun, anyway.